-2. Defendants Rush the Notes Offering and Conceal the Fact that Teva Had Been Served Subpoenas by the DOJ and the Connecticut AG
+2. Defendants Rush the Notes Offering and Conceal the Fact that Teva Had Been Served Subpoenas by the DOJ and the Connecticut AG have full visibility into the Actavis Generics number, and in particular, certain pipeline information, we have decided to provide you today with our best estimate of the financial outlook for Teva in 2016 to 2019, following the close of the deal.

-155. On July 13, 2016, Vigodman announced that Teva would accelerate the timing of the bond offering related to the Actavis deal, despite the fact that it "lacked full visibility into the Actavis Generics number."
+122. On July 13, 2016, Vigodman announced that Teva would accelerate the timing of the bond offering related to the Actavis deal, despite the fact that it "lacked full visibility into the Actavis Generics number."
 According to Vigodman:

 [W]e are closely monitoring the corporate bond markets and given the various attractive terms currently prevailing there, we are considering accelerating our planned debt offering.
-With this in mind, and despite the fact that we will not yet have full visibility into the Actavis Generics number, and in particular, certain pipeline information, we have decided to provide you today with our best estimate of the financial outlook for Teva in 2016 to 2019, following the close of the deal.
+With this in mind, and despite the fact that we will not yet

-- 156. This was surprising because just a few weeks earlier, on a May 9, 2016 conference call, Desheh had told investors that the offering would not happen until after the Actavis deal closed. - 157.
+- 123. This was surprising because just a few weeks earlier, on a May 9, 2016 conference call, Desheh had told investors that the offering would not happen until after the Actavis deal closed. - 124.
 As of July 31, 2016, Teva had raised \$20.3 billion from the Senior Notes Offering to complete the Actavis acquisition.
 The Actavis deal closed on August 2, 2016.
-In the related August 2, 2016 press release, Vigodman falsely declared that the "acquisition of Actavis Generics comes at a time when Teva is stronger than ever-in both our generics and specialty businesses."

-as of July 2015), \$5 billion was funded by Teva borrowing from its loan facility, and \$8.1 billion from cash on hand that was previously raised in the ADS and Preferred Offerings, including from its December 2015 equity offerings and borrowings under its syndicated revolving credit.
+In the related August 2, 2016 press release, Vigodman falsely declared that the "acquisition of Actavis Generics comes at a time when Teva is stronger than ever-in both our generics and specialty businesses." - 125.
+In sum, of the \$33.4 billion owed Allergan beyond the transfer of Teva stock (priced as of July 2015), \$5 billion was funded by Teva borrowing from its loan facility, and \$8.1 billion from cash on hand that was previously raised in the ADS and Preferred Offerings, including from its December 2015 equity offerings and borrowings under its syndicated revolving credit.
 The remaining \$20.3 billion came from the proceeds of the Senior Notes Offering.
 If Defendants had been unable to secure financing for that debt, according to the terms of the deal's structure, Teva's agreement with Allergan would have required Teva to pay Allergan \$2.5 billion.